redvypr/redvypr/doc/source/redvypr.rst

 Sampling data does always require the similar tasks.

 - Reading data from sensors
 - Saving the data
+- Processing the raw data into meaningful units
-- Adding metainformation to the dataset, that typically includes information like time, location, experiment, responsible person(s), project ...
+- Adding metainformation to the dataset, for example:
+    - time
+    - location
+    - experiment
+    - responsible person(s)
+  project ...
 - Plotting data for a quicklook
 - Do a first dataanalysis